How is replacement value distinguished from market value and actual cash value?

 - You experience changes in your liability exposure, such as risk associated with installation of a swimming pool.

-Do I need to purchase a homeowners’ policy during the building process if I am having a home built?
+Do you need to purchase a policy during the building process if you are having a home built?

 The best practice is to obtain coverage during the construction process because fire, vandalism or a storm could cause significant damage.
 If you delay purchasing coverage until construction of the home is completed, you are risking a serious financial loss.
 The home could be even more vulnerable to the elements during the construction process.

-What types of losses will not be covered by my homeowners’ insurance policy?
+What types of losses will not be covered by your homeowners’ insurance policy?

 While the precise perils covered by your policy will depend on the type of coverage, some types of perils that often are not covered include war, intentional damage, floods, ordinary wear and tear, nuclear accidents and earthquakes.
 This list of exceptions is illustrative rather than exhaustive.
 Coverage for many perils or forms of loss that are not covered under a standard homeowners’ policy can be purchased for an additional premium.